Shrewsbury and Hereford Railway: Construction

 The first part of the S&HR line was opened as a single line from Shrewsbury to Ludlow on 20 April 1852, and it was worked by Thomas Brassey, the contractor for the construction.
 The remainder was ready and opened throughout to the Barrs Court station at Hereford on 6 December 1853.
 A mile of single line from what became Barr's Court Junction to Barton station at Hereford, connecting in to the NA&HR line, was not opened until 14 days later due to a lack of proper signals at the junction.

 The Barr's Court station was constructed jointly with the Hereford, Ross and Gloucester Railway; for some time the station was in effect two terminal stations, the S&H entering and leaving at the north end only.
 The HR&GR was a broad gauge line.

 Brassey worked the line at his own risk, paying 3.5% on the cost.
-From 1 July 1853 this was changed to a lease for nine years; during the final four years he was to pay the company 4% and half of surplus profits.
+From 1 July 1853 this was changed to a lease for nine years; a lease to Brassey was authorised by the Shrewsbury and Hereford Railway (Leasing) Act 1854 (17 & 18 Vict. c. clxxiv).

+During the final four years of the lease Brassey was to pay the company 4% and half of surplus profits.
 The income from Brassey's contract enabled the company to pay 6% dividends on ordinary shares.